 Remember back in 1986 when ‘Reign in Blood’ came out and you could hear both the notes and the lyrics?
 That sort of change, thanks to producer Rick Rubin, helped solidify Slayer as a major force in metal.

-Quite frankly, any song off 'Appetite for Destruction' could go in this slot.
-For all that it is, 'Appetite' might be the definite metal album of the 1980s.
-Producer Mike Clink effortlessly captured the raw emotion -- and ambition -- of five guys on the brink.
-When Axl Rose cries "You're in the jungle, baby/You're gonna die," it's just as much a warning to him as it is every teenager daring enough to pick up his album.
+Quite frankly, any song off ‘Appetite for Destruction’ could go in this slot.
+For all that it is, Guns N’ Roses‘ ‘Appetite’ might be the definite metal album of the 1980s.
+Producer Mike Clink effortlessly captured the raw emotion — and ambition — of five guys on the brink.
+When Axl Rose cries “You’re in the jungle, baby / You’re gonna die,” it’s just as much a warning to him as it is every teenager daring enough to pick up his album.

 While no Guns n’ Roses disc ever matched the magic or genius of ‘Appetite for Destruction,’ the five original members can rest easy knowing they created some of the biggest metal anthems of all time; none of them bigger than ‘Welcome to the Jungle.’
 There’s a reason sports teams all around the world still call on the 1987 single to get crowds pumped and opponents cowering.